 The delivery charge is an additional cost.
 Please refer to our Delivery Information for full details.

 For online orders you must select a method of payment for goods when the order is placed.
-Goods that are to be sent by mail or courier will not be despatched until payment is received unless by prior consent of Murray or Caroline Butler.
+Goods that are to be sent by mail or courier will not be despatched until payment is received unless by prior consent of Murray Butler.

 For online orders you may pay by supplying your credit/debit card details on the secure online order form, or if you prefer, via a BACS transfer.
 Butler Farms operates the highest level of security, meaning your card details are not retained by us.
 Should we need to issue a refund due to a price change or item being out of stock we may need to re-contact you to obtain your card details.